akivascript/furthermore/UPDATES.md

 ## Day 1: Friday, February 20, 2015

+### Last Minute Productivity
+* Adding a handshake between Furthermore and MongoDB was easy as I already had Mongo installed.
+I was using it for xyzzwhy development months ago.
+All I needed to do, really, was to add shell aliases to easily start and stop the server.
+* Added Monger and environ dependencies and stuck the connection URI in a profiles.clj which I use to keep stuff I don't want checked in to the public repo.
+* I use an atom for the db object simply so I can avoid having to bind every action to the connection.
+I'm not convinced this is the best way although it certainly is the most convenient.
+It'll do for now.

 ### Wasted Afternoon
 * Again with the yak shaving: burned up a lot of time trying to get Wakatime to work with Emacs.
 I failed even with some help from the Wakatime guys.
 Will tackle again next week.
 For now, back to coding.
 * Furthermore can now create posts and topics and add references to each other.
 Need to make a note that eventually I'm going to run into a circular reference and figure out if that's going to be a Bad Thing or not.
 Instinct says, 'No.'